 Even if it’s well-intended chatter.

 Look, let’s be honest with ourselves.
 Almost all of us from time to time could listen better.
-That goes for this family mediator as well!
+That goes for this divorce mediator as well!

 Sometimes thinking we are a good listener is really code for being a great talker!